 - ABC analysis – focus on high value items

-- FIFO rotation – especially important for food, pharma and chemicals etc.
+- FIFO rotation – particularly important for food, pharmaceutical, chemical, and other shelf-life-sensitive products.

-- Regular audits – quarterly physical counts are recommended.
+- Regular audits – periodic physical stock audits are recommended based on operational requirements.

 - Expiry date management – WMS gives automatic alerts.